siljamdev/Tebas/documentation/templateStructure.md

 │  ├──[name2]: <string, content>
 ```

-Here, codeExtensions and codeFilesFolderBlacklist are expected to separate extensions in different lines and include the .
+Here, codeExtensions and codeFilesFolderBlacklist are expected to separate extensions in different lines and codeExtensions to include the .
+In `script` there are normal scripts that can only be executed in projects, and in `global` there are global scripts that can be executed anywhere.

 Plugin AshFiles have the same structure, minus some elements:
 ```